-But I grow & harvest lots of garlic every year.
-There’s no way I can use it all fresh before it goes bad.
+I grow & harvest lots of garlic every year.
+So much so that there’s no way I can use it all fresh before it goes bad.
 So to preserve some of the garlic further I also like to keep a jar filled with peeled garlic cloves in my freezer.

 But ugh, peeling that many cloves is going to be a long, sticky chore, right?

 Come see how I can peel whole heads of garlic cloves in seconds.

 I typically cut off the toe section & elastic top from the holey sock, then cut the sock along the back ankle/heel/foot to open it up flat.
 I then cut the resulting material into a square-ish shape.
 I’ll be using this material in different ways – Check it out.

 I love a multi-purpose product, don’t you?
 Take oats for instance.
 It makes a hearty, hot & healthy breakfast option.
 I like to drizzle some Honey From Our Hives and maybe sprinkle a little fruit on top.
 Good & hearty!

 But there are other things you can do with oats besides make oatmeal for breakfast.